So what exactly is duty cycle transient?

 the duty cycle is defined, it can be graphed within Sauna to verify

 that no errors were made.
 It's a simple, no-stress method.

-For complex waveforms, Sauna provides a powerful scripting language.
+For more complex repeating waveforms, Sauna provides a powerful

 Duty cycles can be applied for either wattage or boundary temperature.

 There are no limits to the total number of different duty cycles in the

 model.
 It's not even necessary to provide duty cycles which share the